gpolitog/quasar-kitchen-sink-v2/README.md

 </div>
 ```

-It should in effect be resolved to the same as:
+It will be resolved to the same as:

 `<router-link :to="{ name: 'breadcrumb' }">Breadcrumb</router-link>`

 See [Simple router example app](https://github.com/vuejs/vue-router/blob/dev/examples/named-routes/app.js)

+## Static Assets

+There are two folders for assets:
+- `src/assets/`
+- `src/statics/`

+Read the guide [Handling Static Assets](http://quasar-framework.org/guide/app-handling-static-assets.html) to understand how Quasar handles static assets!

 ## Component registration